 As a second research line, more information on homology of groups could be extracted from the collaboration between the algebraic techniques in HAP and the topological ones in Kenzo.
-For instance, to investigate the homology of central extensions a topological approach was provided in [Rub97]; since this kind of extensions has been also dealt with in HAP, to compare experimentally both approaches could give a more complete view of it.
-To this aim it could be instrumental our program to explore spectral sequences of fibrations, explained in [RRS06].
+For instance, to investigate the homology of central extensions a topological approach was provided in [12]; since these kind of extensions have been also dealt with in HAP, to compare experimentally both approaches could give a more complete view of it.
+To this aim it could be instrumental our program to explore spectral sequences of fibrations, explained in [11].